shanicesmith98/shanicesmith98/README.md

 - 🔭 I’m currently working on rebuilding my portfolio website
 - 🌱 I’m currently learning Gatsby and React.js
 - 👯 I’m looking to collaborate on Web Development and Product Design projects
-- 🤔 I’m looking for help with creating a robust portfolio and learning Data Strutures
+- 🤔 I’m looking for help with creating a robust portfolio and learning Data Structures
 - 💬 Ask me about my favorite Steven Universe episodes
 - 📫 How to reach me: On Twitter @hackergem or email: shanice@shanice.dev
 - 🐶 Fun fact: I'm a NYC dog walker!